theopenconversationkit/tock/docs-mk/en/docs/about/showcase.md

 > The chatbot can tell you all about the service status, train departure platforms, customer seats, onboard services
 >(bar, electrical outlets, etc.).
 It also allows you to talk with a SNCF agents while remaining in the same conversation.

-Located on the _TGV INOUI_ Facebook page, the assistant based on Tock is also accessible from the E-Ticket reminder SMS or directly from the application.
+Located on the _TGV INOUI_ Facebook page and the [WiFi Portal](https://www.sncf.com/en/passenger-offer/tgv-inoui/stay-connected-during-your-journey) aboard the train, the assistant is based on Tock and the [`tock-react-kit`](../dev/connectors.md#react).

 <img alt="Mon Assistant TGV INOUI"
 src="https://www.thetrainline.com/cmsmedia/cms/10783/tgv-inoui-interieur.jpg?width=500&height=333.5"